Speech-to-LaTeX: New Models and Datasets for Converting Spoken Equations and Sentences: Results and Discussion

-The KaTeX compilation success rate of predicted equations varies from 98\% to 99.5\%, and failure cases mainly include bracket issues.
-In summary, despite large nominal $\operatorname{CER}$, the metrics do not reflect the actual situation due to the considerable ambiguity of possible pronunciation and transcriptions, and our models demonstrate satisfactory quality.
+We conducted experiments by adding frequently used LaTeX symbols, such as \verb|{|, \verb|}|, \verb|^|, \verb|_|, as additional tokens not presented in a default tokenizer separately.
+However, this modification did not result in any measurable improvement in model performance.
+The KaTeX compilation success rate of predicted equations varied from 98\% to 99.5\%, and failure cases mainly included bracket issues.
+In summary, despite a large nominal $\operatorname{CER}$, the metrics do not reflect the actual situation due to the considerable ambiguity of possible pronunciation and transcriptions, and our models demonstrate satisfactory quality.
 For instance, one can assess the generation quality of SALMONN in Table~\ref{tab:inference}.

 \paragraph{Comparison with MathSpeech.} We evaluated our approaches on the \texttt{MathSpeech} benchmark and the MathSpeech model on our \texttt{S2L-equations} test.
 MathSpeech model tends to use operators that do not affect the semantics of the equation, like \verb|\displaystyle|, \verb|\operatorname|.
 In contrast, our dataset lacks them, and consequently, our models also lack them.
 Thus, for a fairer evaluation, we additionally normalized predictions and labels of our and MathSpeech models and datasets.
 This ''improved'' MathSpeech's metric on \texttt{S2L-equations} from 92\% to 64\%, however, it is still drastically worse than our models demonstrate (27.2\%) while having just slightly better $\operatorname{CER}$ (27.7\% vs. 30.0\%) on \texttt{MathSpeech} benchmark, as shown in Table~\ref{tab:mathspeech_comparison}.
 We should note that MathSpeech has only 120M parameters, but it was trained on 6-8 million samples.
 In contrast, our model has 0.5B parameters but was tuned on $\approx$550k samples.